 Jasmine had limited income as she was unable to hold down a job and benefits were constantly being suspended due to Jasmine’s lack of a fixed abode.

-Jasmine was moved into a Rent Aid shared house and assigned a support worker.
+Jasmine was moved into a Move On shared house and assigned a support worker.
 The support worker was then able to help Jasmine attend appointments at the local council to get her benefits back.
 Once Jasmine had an address, she could start to gain a little independence and control over her life again.

-Over the 2 years that Jasmine was in the Rent Aid programme, DENS support worker was able to help Jasmine engage counselling services for the abuse suffered and her alcohol problems.
+Over the 2 years that Jasmine was in the Move On programme, DENS support worker was able to help Jasmine engage counselling services for the abuse suffered and her alcohol problems.

 Jasmine was helped back into employment, a job she has held for over 18 months now with good prospects of promotion.
 Whilst Jasmine was on a lower wage, DENS Support worker helped her to apply for Working tax credits to supplement her income.

-DENS Support workers helped Jasmine to compete registration for Dacorum Borough Council Housing Register and DENS Rent Aid bid on behalf of Jasmine for housing.
+DENS Support workers helped Jasmine to compete registration for Dacorum Borough Council Housing Register and DENS Move On bid on behalf of Jasmine for housing.

 Jasmine now lives an independent life in her own property, she is still working and she has met a new partner.
 Jasmine has continued to drink but her relationship with alcohol is now social rather than self-medicating.